CODeRUS/github-sfos-build/README.md

-## GitHub-action for building Sailfish OS apps
+## Github action for building SailFish OS apps

 For the available SailFish OS build target releases: